vircadia/vircadia-docs-sphinx/docs/source/create/applications.md

-# Applications
+# Tablet Apps

-Applications (apps) in High Fidelity are customizable programs that expose functionality in an easy-to-use user interface.
+Tablet apps (or simply "apps") in High Fidelity are customizable programs that expose functionality in an easy-to-use user interface.
 Apps let you take complex code from our [JavaScript API](https://apidocs.highfidelity.com) and simplify it into a window with controls for others to use.

 <div class="admonition note">
     <p class="admonition-title">Note</p>
     <p>To create custom apps, you must have a basic knowledge of web development (HTML, CSS and JavaScript) and be able to navigate our API. </p>
 </div>

-The steps involved in creating a custom app are:
+The steps involved in creating a tablet app are:

 1. [Create icons to show up on the tablet and HUD](#1-create-icons-to-show-up-on-the-tablet-and-hud)
 2. [Design your app's UI in HTML and CSS](#2-design-your-apps-ui-in-html-and-css)